 Step 6: Then restart your computer.

-In the process of removing the shortcut virus from your PC or external storage devices, there may have been some inadvertent deletions of non-virus files.
-You should browse your devices to see if any folders or files are missing.
-It can be a momentous and error-fraught task to manually scour an entire hard drive for a few potentially-lost files.
+When attempting to remove the shortcut virus from your PC or external storage devices, there's a risk of accidentally deleting non-virus files in the process.
+It's essential to browse your devices to check if any folders or files are missing.
+Manually searching an entire hard drive for potentially lost files can be a time-consuming and error-prone task.

-To alleviate this strain, use data recovery software to search your drive for lost files.
-Deep Data Recovery scans deep into the data content of your disk to find all data loss from a virus attack, deletion, or formatting.
-Download it for free to see if you lost any files.
+To alleviate the strain of a virus attack, deletion, or formatting, use data recovery software to search your drive for lost files.
+Deep Data Recovery scans deep into the data content of your disk to find all lost data.
+Download it for free to see if you've lost any files.

-If you only lost a few files, you can recover them for free.
-The free version enables you to recover up to 2GB of data and preview any number of files to check their quality.
-For unlimited recovery, upgrade to the Pro version.
+If you've lost a few files, you can recover them for free.
+The free version lets you recover up to 2GB of data and preview any number of files to check their quality, but for unlimited recovery, you'll need to upgrade to the Pro version.

 Step 1.
 Select file types and click "Next" to start